madaan/madaan.github.io/_posts/2023-04-01-prompting.md

 - The blog was originally written for a tutorial conducted at the [CMU-LTI Seminar](https://www.cmu-lti-llm.org/).
 Thanks to the organizers for the opportunity!

-- Thanks to [Adithya Pratapa](https://adithya7.github.io/) for proofeading the first draft.
+- Thanks to [Adithya Pratapa](https://adithya7.github.io/) for proofreading the first draft.

 - Thanks to GPT-4 for generating some examples for this blog.